DANSAG95/hotel-bookings-analysis/README.md

 The goal of this project is to analyse hotel booking data to identify patterns in volume, cancellations and guest behaviour.

-The analysis was developed using SQL queries and Power BI, combining data exploration and  a interactive dashboard.
+The analysis was developed using SQL queries and Power BI, combining data exploration with an interactive dashboard.

 ## Business Questions